 “While the doctor is not required to burden a patient with unwanted information, the doctor is still obligated to explain the procedure to the patient (at least in broad terms), the alternatives to the treatment, the likelihood of a satisfactory outcome, and the more serious and common possible side effects or complications.
 Information should not be withheld from a patient unless the doctor believes that the patient’s physical or mental health could be seriously harmed by provision of the information.”

-Here are their guidelines on consent titled “Consent and Provision of Information to Patients in Australia Regarding Proposed Treatment – July 2016”
+Here are the guidelines on consent titled “Consent and Provision of Information to Patients in Australia Regarding Proposed Treatment – July 2016”

 I have also included the National Guidance on Collaborative Maternity Care 2010.